 0% / 50% / 50% / 50%

 The DPS isn’t so bad, but having that much neuting means that if you choose to take him on within the site then you need at least three Nestors and should refit to add scram/point/web.
-He tends to pick the largest signature size then stay on whomever he chooses as target until you finish him off.
+His new behaviour means that he will switch targets throughout the fight rather than sticking to the largest signature target.
 There won’t be a doomsday, but he does try to warp away at 25% armour.
 Once he tries that warp he won’t try again.

 Because of that weird quirk of target selection it also means that you’re free to bring a selection of extra ships just to finish him off quicker.
 My corp members have taken to cheapo Attack Battlecruisers just to get the job done quicker if we’re in the static.
 Whichever way you go about it, do try and have some damage selection in order to hit those resist holes.